connxio/docs/Transformation/Batching.md

 ```

 **Upload the component** by using the methods described on the [code components page](/Transformation/Code%20Components.md).
 Remember to choose the *batching* type.

+## Retry

+Batching has multiple retry patterns that differ based on which step of the batching process that fails.
+If the process fails on transient errors before running the batching code component the system puts messages back in queue and tries again 60 seconds later.
+If the failure is happens after running the batching code the algorithm tries to send the message multiple times with increasing delay until the message is scheduled for retry through the [disaster pipeline](/Retry.md).

+Retry can end up sending smaller files than anticipated.
+If you experience problems like this, your logging provider should have received warnings about the fault, if not please contact your representative.